SaileshPatel/othello-website/_posts/2017-12-06-our-development-journey.markdown

 We later realised that this was too in depth, so we decided to delegate based on behaviours instead of classes.
 Myself and Zak ended up breaking down the logic of the game and then giving this to Charlie who worked on implementing this in the `GameBoard` class, while James and Bruno worked on rendering board pieces on our Swing GUI.

 John and Vinny meanwhile worked on the design for the hack, which made sure that everybody understood how the hack version of Othello was meant to work and how the different components interacted with one another.
+Through doing this, the project had an MVC (Model-View-Controller) architecture implemented from start so that

 All of this was done in preparation for creating our hack version.
 The aim of our hack was to prove that the concept behind Othello was achievable.
 This meant that while our hack was functional, it was far from a finished product.